 - An opportunity to start earning and managing money

-- The key skills employers look for like teamwork, time keeping, communication
+- The key skills employers look for such as teamwork, time-keeping, communication

 - Independence